LongBu/AWS-SAP-C02-Study-Guide/README.md

     * AWS Transit Gateway
     * Route 53 Resolver Rules
     * Licence Manager Configurations accross accounts using Private IP(s)

+## Networking

+### Amazon CloudFront
+  * Serverless service used to scale, save network bandwidth, and deliver entire website(s), including dynamic, static, streaming, and interactive content using a global network of edge locations, sending requests to nearest edge location through such options as:
+   * Web distribution - websites (no architecture change)
+   * RTMP - used for media streaming
+   * Edge Location (λ@edge) where content is cached.
+Separate from an AWS Region/AZ.
+Can be written to as well
+   * Origin-origin of all files CDN distributes (S3 bucket, EC2, ELB, or Route 53)
+   * Distribution - name given to CDN consisting of a collection of Edge Locations
+  * Can route to multiple origins based on content type (dynamic => ELB, static => S3)
+  * Options for securing content: https, geo restriction, signed url/cookie, field level encryption, AWS WAF
+  * Can't be associated with SGs
+  * Objects can be cached for TTL
+  * Can clear cached objects, but you will be charged
+  * Price classes:
+   * All Regions - best performance - $$$
+   * 200 - $$
+   * 100 - $ only least expensive regions
+  * Supports primary/secondary origins for HA/failover (specific http responses)
+  * Supports field level encryption (not KMS) @edge to protecte sensitive data
+  * Serverless, cheaper to scale

+### CloudFront Signed URLs/Cookies:
+  * Use signed URLs/cookies when you want to secure content to authorized users
+  * Signed URL is for 1 individual file
+  * Signed Cookie is for multiple files (sitewide)
+  * If origin is EC2, use CloudFront Signed URLs/Cookies
+  * If origin is S3, use S3 Signed URL (same IAM access as creator's IAM)
+  * Policies:
+   * Limited life time
+   * IP ranges
+   * Trusted signers (which AWS accounts can create signed URLs)

+### AWS PrivateLink:
+  * Service allowing you to open your service in VPC to another VPC (using privatelink)
+  * Allows exposure of VPC service to tens, hundres, or thousands of other VPCs
+  * Doesn't require VPC peering; no route tables, NAT, IGWs, etc.
+  * Requires a NLB on the service VPC and an ENI on the customer VPC
+  * If issue(s): Check DNS setting Resolution in VPC and/or check the the Route Tables

+### AWS Direct Connect
+  * Service that makes it easy to establish a dedicated network connection from on-premises to AWS VPC.
+  * Using Direct Connect, you can establish private connectivity between AWS VPC and your datacenter/co-location environment, which can reduce network costs, increase bandwidth throughput, and provide a more consistent network experience than internet based connections
+  * Can access private/public AWS resources
+  * Useful for high throughput workloads (eg: lots of network traffic)
+  * Good if you need a stable and reliable secure connection
+  * Takes at least a month+ to setup
+  * Supports IPV4/6
+  * Can use Direct Connect Gateway if Direct Connect available between one VPC already
+  * AWS Direct Connect + VPN => encrypted
+  * Dedicated: 1 GBps to 10 GBps
+  * Hosted: 50 MBps, 500 MBps, up to 10 GBps

 ## EC2